bazel-contrib/bazel-lib/docs/strings.md

 **RETURNS**

-hexdecimal representation of the number argument
+hexadecimal representation of the number argument

 <a id="ord"></a>